cevans42ca/learn-unix-scripts/README.md

 If you want to try these scripts out in a Docker container, and you have Docker installed, you can use the following commands to set up a volume to save your progress and run them.

 The following commands are for a standard Docker installation.
 [Click Here](#Try-the-Scripts-out-with-a-Rootless-Docker-Setup-or-Podman) if you have a rootless Docker setup or Podman.

-### Setup Commands for Standard Docker:  Run them Once
+### Setup Commands:  Run them Once
 	docker volume create lus
 	docker run --mount src=lus,target=/mnt/vol -u 0 alpine /bin/sh -c "mkdir -p /mnt/vol/testuser;chgrp 1000 /mnt/vol/testuser;chmod g+w /mnt/vol/testuser"